 We feel that teaching kids to worship (not just sit still) is a critical part of a child’s spiritual development, and helps ensure church attendance as young adults.
 For this reason, it is important that our children get as much out of the Sunday worship service as possible!The children stay in the sanctuary for the Lord’s Prayer, a few hymns, the Old and New Testament readings, the offering, and the Children’s Sermon.
-Right before the sermon we take our children out for their own Bible study and coordinating activities in Children’s Church.
+Right before the sermon we take our children out downstairs for their own Bible study and coordinating activities in Children’s Church.

 This is the primary place where kids build their Bible foundation.
 We have special classes that help our children learn about God from the time they are toddlers.
 As kids get older they learn more complex stories and concepts.
 From the time they are toddlers, our children start learning how to pray.
 Once they are in kindergarten, they are given the opportunity to pray aloud in front of their Sunday School class.
 Kindergarten is also the time that our children begin to learn how to use their Bibles.
 Over time these skills are honed so that our kids can enter the youth group with a working knowledge of the fundamentals.

-The children are active in service/missions projects.
-They collect pull-tabs for donation to Ronald McDonald House, fill shoe-boxes with small gifts for Operation Christmas Child, and make cards and letters for our homebound members.
+Our PHBC Children’s Team plans an exciting and fun events for our children throughout the year.
+They include outings, mission excursions to places like Ronald McDonald House, parties, and more.
+The children are active in service/missions projects by collecting pull-tabs for donation to the Ronald McDonald House, filling shoe-boxes with small gifts for Operation Christmas Child, and making cards and letters for our homebound members.